University of Dundee

 Tuition fee status depends on a number of criteria and varies according to where in the UK you will study.
 For further guidance on the criteria for home or overseas tuition fees, please refer to the UKCISA website.

-Tuition fees shown for Rest of UK and Scottish students are for 2024/5.
+Tuition fees shown for Scottish students are for 2024/5.
 The fees for 2025/26 have not yet been confirmed and we expect confirmation of these in March 2025.

 Nethergate